DataCueCo/datacue-help/docs/install/magento.md

 Here are some things to know before you begin the integration process.

-- The DataCue extension for Magento 2 requires at least **Magento 2.3 or higher**.
+- The DataCue module for Magento 2 requires at least **Magento 2.3 or higher**.

-- Please test this plugin in a staging environment **first** before installing it on production servers.
-Extensions may sometimes affect each other, and the last place you want to discover this is on your live site.
+- Please test this plugin in a staging environment **first** before installing it on production servers. modules may sometimes affect each other, and the last place you want to discover this is on your live site.
 Ideally, your staging environment is a clone of your actual production site.

 - DataCue for Magento 2 syncs your products, your customer’s first name, last name, email address, and orders.